mindojune/mindojune.github.io/_pages/about.md

 ---
+permalink: /
 title: "About"
+excerpt: "About tihs Blog"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 Hello, I am Do June Min, currently a first year PhD student at the University of Michigan studying computer science.
 My research focus is in natural language processing and computational linguistics.